Freeland man sentenced for sexually assaulting girl, child pornography

 "Children were eventually treated as slaves," Stanton said about Troell's adopted family.

-Stanton said Troell was arrested when he was 16-years-old for stealing a bicycle and was sentenced by then judge Mark Ciavarella during the juvenile justice scandal.
+Stanton said Troell was arrested when he was 16 for stealing a bicycle and was sentenced by then judge Mark Ciavarella during the juvenile justice scandal.

 The attorney further said Troell dropped out of high school and is diagnosed with several mental illnesses, including depression and intermittent explosive disorder.